Susan F. Shultz, Founder & Chief Executive Officer

-Carl is an entrepreneur and has owned, set up, managed and co-managed companies in Europe, Indonesia and the U.S. He has been a management consultant, a project manager at U.S. AID, and lived and worked in seven countries in Asia and Europe.
-Carl has learnt eight languages and studied at the universities at Coimbra, Portugal; Strasbourg, France; Uppsala, Sweden and Harvard Business School.
+Carl is an entrepreneur and has owned, set up, managed and co-managed companies in Europe, Indonesia, and the U.S. He has been a management consultant, a project manager at U.S. AID, and lived and worked in seven countries in Asia and Europe.
+Carl has learned eight languages and studied at the universities at Coimbra, Portugal; Strasbourg, France; Uppsala, Sweden, and Harvard Business School.
 He has been awarded two Master’s Degrees.

 Viraj Gupta, Corporate Governance Research Intern